Coping With Epilepsy International Society for Neurofeedback and Research

 Nakamova: yes, I as much as figured the term artifact meant it was non-contributory really, but stuck in there-meaning it was unrelated to brain activity, the unavoidable capturing of eye movements and skull muscle movements-as you said best, not relevant to the diagnosis.

 I also find it interesting that there were "23" seizure files, and what relevance that is to the fact that the burn smell persists.
-Again, inquiring minds will be asking the neurologist!!
+Again, inquiring minds will be asking the neuro!!
 I'm on Keppra for this, 3000 mg/day.
 I would have to wonder if this is indicative of a med change then!

 Epileric: thanks for referencing the comment that the theta slowing also has epilepsy connections too. made me feel better to read that!